wp-plugins/buddypress-profile-tabs/trunk/readme.txt

 3. BuddyPress User Profile Fields Options

 == Changelog ==
+= 1.5 =
+Updates for BuddyPress 2.0
+Added jQuery CDN
+Added options import and export
+Removed base theme as no longer supported by jQuery UI Updated jQuery UI themes to version 1.11.0 ( except from Microsoft which is still at 1.10.4 ) Various performance enhancements and fixes

 = 1.4 =
 New jQuery UI CSS
 Fixed tab order issue